3mdeb/news-and-ideas/blog/content/post/2020-08-10-trenchboot-event-log.md

 worked only for the first invocation of the function.
 Code for TPM2.0 was also reworked - while it worked, some of the variables had misleading names, and the buffer management was used in kind of hacky way.

+Another change is that the kernel now also extends PCRs with all available hash algorithms, instead of using only the first one it finds (SHA256 in most cases for TPM2.0).
+It can be seen in the event log as additional entries for the same event, as well as in final PCR values.
+They now match the ones predicted by `extend_all.sh`, both for SHA1 and SHA256.

+All of the above fixes, along with the fact that the values from the event log, PCRs and `extend_all.sh` match, assure the correct operation of TPM TIS interface in the Landing Zone and Linux kernel.
+This was the requirement we set for ourselves for the previous month.

 We also updated our CI.
 It should properly test all the changes that are to be merged into the upstream repositories.
 Test includes building the Linux kernel,